Sikandarkumar07/SQL_Queries/README.md

 # 🤝 Feedback & Collaboration

-     Your suggestions and ideas are always welcome.
-     You can collaborate by forking this project, adding new queries, or enhancing the dataset.
-     Feel free to open an issue or a pull request to contribute.
+     If you have any ideas or suggestions, feel free to share them.
+You can also improve this project and send your changes.
+I'm happy to connect and work together!